 Sales of our products to customers outside the United States have accounted for an important part of our revenues.
-Our international sales as a percentage of our revenues were 59.6% for the three months ended March 27, 2004.
+Our international sales as a percentage of our revenues were 57.0% and 58.2%, respectively, for the three and six months ended June 26, 2004.
 In the future, we expect international sales, particularly into Europe, Japan, South Korea and Taiwan, to continue to account for a significant percentage of our revenues.
 Accordingly, we will be subject to risks and challenges that we would not otherwise face if we conducted our business only in the United States.
 These risks and challenges include:

-- compliance with a wide variety of foreign laws and regulations; - legal uncertainties regarding taxes, tariffs, quotas, export controls, export licenses and other trade barriers; - political and economic instability in, or foreign conflicts that involve or affect, the countries of our customers; - difficulties in collecting accounts receivable and longer accounts receivable payment cycles; - difficulties in staffing and managing personnel, distributors and representatives; - reduced protection for intellectual property rights in some countries; - currency exchange rate fluctuations, which could affect the value of our assets denominated in local currency, as well as the price of our products relative to locally produced products; - · seasonal fluctuations in purchasing patterns in other countries; and - fluctuations in freight rates and transportation disruptions.
+- · compliance with a wide variety of foreign laws and regulations; - legal uncertainties regarding taxes, tariffs, quotas, export controls, export licenses and other trade barriers; - political and economic instability in, or foreign conflicts that involve or affect, the countries of our customers; - · difficulties in collecting accounts receivable and longer accounts receivable payment cycles; - difficulties in staffing and managing personnel, distributors and representatives; - · reduced protection for intellectual property rights in some countries; - currency exchange rate fluctuations, which could affect the value of our assets denominated in local currency, as well as the price of our products relative to locally produced products; - seasonal fluctuations in purchasing patterns in other countries; and - fluctuations in freight rates and transportation disruptions.